RBGKew/bioinfo-utils/docs/software/slurm.md

 medium| 1 week | 1, 2 & 3 | 6000
 long| 2 weeks | 1, 2 & 3 | 4000
 dungeon| 3.4 weeks | 1, 2 & 3 | 2000

+## Fairshare Policies

+In order to allow all users access to the cluster a set of fair use policies are set in slurm on KewHPC.

+As a user submits jobs their users priority factor starts to drop so that another users jobs will take priority.
+This prevents a single user filling the cluster with jobs blocking other users

+If your job is waiting in the queue for a long time it could be that:

+- you've submitted alot of jobs recently and your priority factor has been temporarily lowered
+- you're asking for a lot of resources per job reducing your priorty factor.
+-- try reducing the required number of cores per job
+- you've submited to a low priority partition (long/dungeon) -- submit to a higher prioity partition if time restrictions allow

+If this isn't the case please contact [Matt Clarke](mailto:m.clarke@kew.org)